 Email the authors or create an email template to send to all relevant legislators.

-Senators Grayson and Cabaldon propose extending and expanding the Green Empowerment Zone for Contra Costa County's Northern Waterfront area through 2040, while restructuring its governance and adding environmental justice representation.
-The legislation authorizes four additional cities—El Cerrito, Pinole, Richmond, and San Pablo—to join the existing nine-city zone upon adopting resolutions of participation.
+Senators Grayson and Cabaldon propose extending and expanding the Green Empowerment Zone for Contra Costa County's Northern Waterfront area through 2040, adding four cities to the existing nine-jurisdiction zone focused on renewable energy development and workforce transition.
+The zone, which prioritizes access to tax incentives, grants, and workforce training programs, would expand to include El Cerrito, Pinole, Richmond, and San Pablo upon their adoption of participation resolutions.

 Ayes | Noes | NVR | Total | Result |